 Byssinosis is a rare lung disease.
-It is caused by inhaling hemp, flax, and cotton particles.
-It is sometimes referred to as brown lung disease.
-It is a form of occupational asthma.
+It’s caused by inhaling hemp, flax, and cotton particles and is sometimes referred to as brown lung disease.
+It’s a form of occupational asthma.

 In the United States, byssinosis occurs almost exclusively in people who work with unprocessed cotton.
-People who open the bales of cotton during their first stage of processing are at highest risk.
-There is a type of byssinosis called grain worker’s lung.
-It can appear in people who work with grains.
+People who open bales of cotton during the first stage of processing are at the highest risk.
+There’s also a type of byssinosis called grain worker’s lung that appears in people who work with grains.

-Guidelines and laws in the United States have helped keep the number of people who get byssinosis at a minimum.
-It is still common in developing countries where safety measures are not in place.
+Guidelines and laws in the United States have helped keep the number of people who get byssinosis to a minimum, but it’s still common in developing countries where safety measures might not be in place.

-Symptoms of byssinosis usually appear during the beginning of the work week.
-They typically wane by the end of the week.
-If you are exposed to dust particles for long periods of time, you may experience symptoms during the entire week.
+The symptoms of byssinosis usually appear during the beginning of the workweek and typically improve by the end of the week.
+If you’re exposed to dust particles for long periods, you may experience symptoms during the entire week.

-Symptoms of byssinosis usually go away after dust exposure is over.
-However lung function can be permanently impaired if exposure is ongoing.
+The symptoms of byssinosis usually go away when you aren’t exposed to dust anymore.
+However, lung function can be permanently impaired if exposure is ongoing.

-To diagnose byssinosis, your doctor will ask you questions about recent activities and your work.
-The goal is to determine whether you might have been in contact with textile dust.
+To diagnose byssinosis, your doctor will ask you about recent activities and your work to determine if you’ve been in contact with textile dust.

-A peak flow meter tests how quickly you can expel air from your lungs.
-Your doctor may give you a peak flow meter to test your lungs throughout the work week.
-If your breathing changes during certain parts of the week or day, this may help your doctor determine when and where you are being exposed.
+Your doctor may give you a peak flow meter to test your lungs throughout the workweek.
+This meter tests how quickly you can expel air from your lungs.
+If your breathing changes during certain parts of the day or week, this meter will help your doctor determine when and where you’re being exposed.

-The main treatment for byssinosis is avoiding exposure to harmful dust.
+The main treatment for byssinosis is to avoid exposure to harmful dust.

 To relieve mild to moderate symptoms, your doctor may prescribe bronchodilators.
 These drugs help open constricted airways.

 In more severe cases of byssinosis, inhaled corticosteroids may be prescribed.
 These reduce lung inflammation.
-However, these drugs can cause fungal infections of the mouth and throat.
-You can reduce this risk by rinsing out your mouth after inhaling the medication.
+However, these drugs can cause fungal infections in your mouth and throat.
+You can reduce this risk by rinsing your mouth after inhaling the medication.